criadoperez/linux/Documentation/virt/kvm/api.rst

 When enabled, KVM will disable emulated Hyper-V features provided to the guest according to the bits Hyper-V CPUID feature leaves.
-Otherwise, all currently implmented Hyper-V features are provided unconditionally when Hyper-V identification is set in the HYPERV_CPUID_INTERFACE (0x40000001) leaf.
+Otherwise, all currently implemented Hyper-V features are provided unconditionally when Hyper-V identification is set in the HYPERV_CPUID_INTERFACE (0x40000001) leaf.